Open Adoption

 The History of Closed Adoptions and the Shift to Openness in Modern Adoptions

-Today, 95 percent of adoptions are open or semi-open.
-Increased openness in adoptions has been shown to be beneficial to everyone involved in the adoption, but most of all, to the adoptee.
+95 percent of adoptions are open or semi-open.
+Increased openness in adoptions has been shown to be beneficial to everyone involved in the adoption but most of all for the adoptee.

 What Is Open Adoption?